HomeCompare → vs Superscript

 Can I switch from Superscript to Mangaplay Studio?

 Yes.
-Superscript users can export their scripts and rewrite them in Mangaplay's Fountain+ syntax.
+As a Superscript alternative, Mangaplay lets you export your scripts and rewrite them in its Fountain+ syntax.
 Most rewrites take under an hour for a short project.

 Does Mangaplay export to Superscript's format?